Tag: Anna Turley

 Anna Turley – 2015 Parliamentary Question to the Department for Business, Innovation and Skills

-To ask the Secretary of State for Business, Innovation and Skills, what due diligence was undertaken by his Department prior to the purchase of the Redcar coke ovens and blast furnace.
+To ask the Secretary of State for Business, Innovation and Skills, what assessment his Department made of the financial viability of the Redcar coke ovens and blast furnace as a standalone operation without South Bank coke ovens.

 Anna Soubry